urbit/docs/reference/gall.md

 - `%fact`: update from the publisher.

 - `%kick`: notification that the subscription has ended.
+This happens because either the target app passed a `%leave` note, or ames killed the subscription due to backpressure.
+Most of the time you will want to resubscribe.
+If you can no longer access the subscription you will get a negative `%watch-ack` and end your flow there.

 #### Accepts